NYPL/nypl-hold-request-consumer/README.md

 All deployment configuration is versioned in `./config/`. *However..*

 The app expects one secret configuration param - `SLACK_WEBHOOK_URL` - to be plaintext.
 For the purpose of putting all configuration in source control, we've gone ahead and encrypted it as `SLACK_WEBHOOK_URL_ENCRYPTED`.
 The actual deployed variable remains plaintext and named `SLACK_WEBHOOK_URL`.
 Thus, Travis can safely deploy to any environment without overwriting the *real* param.
 We should correct this situtation in the future by modifying the app to decrypt `SLACK_WEBHOOK_URL`.
+(Update: Note that SLACK_WEBHOOK_URL is no longer used in deployed code, so we may consider retiring this feature.)

+#### Changes to SCSB/UAT endpoints

+When HTC changes the SCSB endpoint, apply changes to the relevant environment file in `config/`. `SCSB_API_BASE_URL` should be plain text. `SCSB_API_KEY` should be encrypted.
+Merging should deploy changes.

 ### Developing Locally